 Requirements and Information

 Many types of hearings can take place by Zoom.
 Zoom is a platform by which people can appear by telephone or by video.
-More information about the platform is available on Zoom's website.
-If, after reviewing these guidelines, you are unsure about whether a hearing can occur by Zoom or whether you are supposed to appear in person, please contact the Judicial Assistant.
+More information about the platform is available on Zoom's website and at Court Hearings on Zoom (jud12.flcourts.org).
+If, after reviewing the guidelines below, you are unsure about whether a hearing can occur by Zoom or whether you are supposed to appear in person, please contact the Judicial Assistant.
 Please note that those individuals appearing live will be heard prior to those appearing by Zoom.
 Additionally, even if a hearing is noticed by Zoom, the Court will permit litigants and attorneys to appear live and the hearing will go forward even if one or more litigants are on zoom and one or more are in the courtroom.
 If a hearing is noticed as an in-person hearing, litigants and attorneys must appear in person absent an order authorizing him/her to appear by Zoom.

-Evidentiary hearings including hearings on claims of exemptions may be noticed as a Zoom hearing without prior authorization from the Court as long as the Notice of Hearing includes the Meeting ID, Password, and information about how to access and utilize Zoom.
+Evidentiary hearings less than thirty minutes in length, including hearings on claims of exemptions may be noticed as a Zoom hearing without prior authorization from the Court as long as the Notice of Hearing includes the Meeting ID, Password, and information about how to access and utilize Zoom.

 Link to Judge Quartermaine’s current Zoom Meeting ID and Password